Table of Contents

 Voltaire allegedly drank 40+ cups of coffee every day.
 If you think that’s insane, Balzac drank 50.

-Specialty Coffee in Paris
+Specialty Coffee In Paris

-A decade in the making, the Paris specialty coffee scene is percolating at full blast.
+More than a decade in the making, the Paris specialty coffee scene is percolating at full blast.
 While established roasters like La Brûlerie de Belleville and Lomi fuel the city, a new breed of baristas is breathing fresh life into Parisian coffee cups.

 This obsessed French city doesn’t mess around when it comes to the art of cuisine and, finally, coffee is no exception to this rule.
 Flat whites and matcha lattes are now as accessible as the muddy water we used to drink at Paris cafes.